AGILESCIENCE/Agilepy/docs/source/quickstart/installation.rst

   - osx-64

 .. note:: An experimental package for IBM POWER architecture(ppc64le) is available on Anaconda cloud.
 Due to some incompability this package does not contain
-          ROOT and AGILE science tools that need to be installed by source.
+          ROOT and AGILE science tools that need to be installed from source.
 Check the instructions to install AGILE science tools
           `here <https://github.com/AGILESCIENCE/AGILE-GRID-ScienceTools-Setup>`_

 Tested on: